Myanmar coup: Mass protests fail to attract global solidarity | DW | 22.03.2021

 How much pressure ASEAN countries will be able to exert on Myanmar army's leadership remains to be seen.

-Protesters react as they are engulfed by tear gas fired by police, and as other demonstrators let off fire extinguishers, during a demonstration in Yangon on March 6
+Police have used tear gas, while demonstrators have let off fire extinguishers, as here in Yangon on March 6

 Sanctions have so far been imposed only by Western countries, primarily the United States.
 They are directed against individual members of the army as well as against certain ministries and companies controlled by the military.
 The measures include entry bans, asset freezes and the prohibition or restrictions on business relations with the individuals or organizations concerned.